ModRef/ModRef.github.io/ModRef2022.md

 be available from circa 14:45 (UTC+3) and solutions can be submitted until 17:00 (UTC+3), after which the winners will be directly announced.

-*Additional information, including the scoring method, will be announced soon.*
+The official **Rules** of the competition can be found [here](https://docs.google.com/document/d/1rkttP7jWwy9sYUiUW89tzmBcWQBWSPZfnALEjoitsMo/edit?usp=sharing)

 **Registration**: [Google Form](https://docs.google.com/forms/d/e/1FAIpQLSfGWdx7IVUGYFIm5wUD1au08i1ssuoCl6i5PFsgqXKBgZ94dw/viewform?usp=sf_link), or in-person at FLoC 2022